 Taking the shorter route, you are going to hike the elevation of 1500 meters, reaching a height of 3,031 meters (9,944 feet).

-You should also have hiking experience and be prepared for steep, rugged terrain.
+If you are planning to climb Agung Volcano, you should have hiking experience and be prepared for steep, rugged terrain.
 The ascent to the summit of Mount Agung involves steep rock climbing with sections of loose rocks and gravel.
-Mount Agung should be only approached by experienced & adventurous hikers.
+Mount Agung should be approached only by experienced & adventurous hikers.

 It was one of the most difficult hikes I have ever done, including Everest Base Camp & Telica Volcano (both ways on foot in Tenerife).